 What is the Emergency Alert System (EAS)?

 EAS is a national public warning system.
-Various service providers (including radio and television broadcasters, cable systems, satellite radio and television providers, and wireline video providers) are required to make their transmission facilities available to the President to address the public during a national emergency.
+Various communications service providers (including radio and television broadcasters, cable systems, satellite radio and television providers, and wireline video providers) are required to make their transmission facilities available to the President to address the public if needed during a national emergency.
 These service providers also are required to deliver national test alerts and conduct weekly and monthly tests of the system.

 How do I know if a National-level televised alert has met the FCC's accessibility requirements for EAS?

 The alert must comply with the FCC's visual and audio requirements.